Church of Our Lady, Kortrijk

-The Church of Our Lady in a former Collegiate church in Kortrijk.
-The church was built in 1199 established by Baldwin IX, Count of Flanders.
-The church is situated in the historic city centre of Kortrijk.
+The Church of Our Lady (Onze-Lieve-Vrouwekerk) is a former collegiate church located in the centre of Kortrijk, Belgium.
+It was built and established by Baldwin IX, Count of Flanders in 1199.

-Collegiate church
+History

+Early history

 The church played a major role in the history of the County of Flanders.
 The original chapel was situated within the domain of the Counts of Flanders which was, except for the part along the river Lys, fully walled.
-By request of Balduin IX and his wif Mary of Champagne the chapel was extended and became church.
-Inside a collegiate chapter with 12 canons in honour of our lady was installed by request of the Count.
+By request of Balduin IX and his wif Mary of Champagne, the chapel was extended and became church.
+Inside a collegiate chapter with twelve canons in honour of our lady was installed by request of the Count.
 This chapter received papal approbation in 1203 by Pope Innocent III.
 Th count provided himself the Prebendaries and gave important relics, that came from Jerusalem with the crusades.
 The chapter was considered one of the most important of Flanders.

 After the Battle of the Golden Spurs in 1302, which took place nearby on the Groeningekouter, the Flemish people hung 500 Golden Spurs of killed French knights on the ceiling of the church.
 Mercenaries took them away, in 1382 after the Battle of Roosebeke.
 They were replaced by replicas which can still be seen in the church.

-In 1370, Count Louis II of Flanders had the Count’s chapel built to be a mausoleum for himself and in honour of Saint Catharine.
-The Chapel contains Frescos of all the counts and Governors of Flanders, during the Spanish and Austrian period.
+In 1370, Count Louis II of Flanders had the Count's chapel built to be a mausoleum for himself and in honour of Saint Catherine.
+The chapel contains frescos of all the counts and governors of Flanders, during the Spanish and Austrian periods.

 During the 15th century, the church was renovated.
-The castle wasn't restored and the domain was parcelled out (O.L.V.-straat, Konventstraat, Guido Gezellestraat, Kapittelstraat and Pieter de Cockelaerestraat).
+The castle was not restored and the domain was parcelled out (O.L.V.-straat, Konventstraat, Guido Gezellestraat, Kapittelstraat and Pieter de Cockelaerestraat).
 Only the church, the Broeltowers and the Artillery tower are the remains of the former medieval castle.

-19th century
+18th and 19th centuries

 In 1797, French troops invaded the city.
-They chased the canons out of their church and together with 12 convents, chapels and churches, the church was sold.
-The archives of the Chapter were brought to the city archives and other possessions were destroyed.
-Thanks to the concordat between Napoleon Bonaparte and Pope Pius VII, the church became the parish church of the parish of Our Lady.
+They chased the canons out of their church and together with twelve convents, chapels and churches, the church was sold.
+The archives of the chapter were brought to the city archives and other possessions were destroyed.
+Thanks to the concordat between Napoleon and Pope Pius VII, the church became the parish church of the parish of Our Lady.
 The canons never returned.

 Guido Gezelle was the priest of this parish between 1872 and 1889.